-- China will levy taxes on the global income of Chinese who reside in Hong Kong thereby extinguishing one of the key allures of Hong Kong for Chinese investors to live there.
+- China will levy taxes on the global income of Chinese who reside in Hong Kong, extinguishing one of the key attractions of living in Hong Kong.

 - Hong Kong will suffer a drain of wealth managers who typically follow their clients.

 - As Hong Kong-incorporated companies relocate from Hong Kong to other parts of Asia, it will depress demand in the Hong Kong economy.
 The downturn will ripple through its property market, particularly the commercial and upper-end residential segments that cater to expats.